 The second distinctive feature of the D-CENT applications is their protection of user privacy.
 This is crucial since commercially developed products often utilize their user data as an important source of revenue for the developer.
 In addition, commercial developers are not usually transparent about how this data is used and combined with other data files, and for what purposes this information is then used.

-Schedule, decision-making, and distribution
+Agenda-setting, decision-making, and budgetting

-The project focuses on three themes that are connected to different phases of the political process: agenda, decision-making, and distribution.
+The project focuses on three themes that are connected to different phases of the political process: agenda, decision-making, and distribution of the budget.
 The agenda component revolves around how citizens can be given more impact on political agendas.
 The decision-making component deals with increasing citizens’ influence on decision-making on policy and legislation.
 Lastly, the distribution component is discussed in various applications that focus on the provision of information on how the government distributes funds (budget monitoring), as well as other technology initiatives that directly involve citizens in making budgetary decisions.

 In three closed workshops, the sub-topics on the agenda, decision-making, and distribution will be discussed using three D-cent tools.
 Participants of these work sessions are European developers of the tool, Ministry of the Interior and Kingdom Relations, Network Democracy, Waag Society, Dutch experts and participating municipalities.
 With this input, the tools will be translated into the Dutch context.
 Finally, these ‘locally-made’ tools are made freely available for all Dutch municipalities with the aim to assist Dutch municipalities in strengthening their communication with citizens and bringing them into contact with the possibilities of digital tools for democratic innovation.